|

 Sunday is often spoken of as "the Christian Sabbath," but this is not a technical description.
 Sunday is not a strict replacement for the Sabbath, but a day the Catholic Church (Early Church) instituted to fulfill a parallel function.
 Thus Ignatius of Antioch, the earliest Church Father to address this question, states that Christian converts "have given up keeping the Sabbath and now order their lives by the Lord's Day instead, the day when life first dawned for us, thanks to him [Christ] and his death."
 (Letter to the Magnesians 9 [A.D.
 107]).
 Yes it was the Catholic Bishop of Rome (later known as Pope) who officially changed the Sabbath from Saturday to Sunday in Christendom after Constantine the Great's 321 A.D. edict.
 Sylvester I (314-335 A.D.) was the Bishop of Rome during the reign of Constantine who gave his "stamp of approval" to the 321 Edict.
 Sylvester I did this because being in the office of the Bishop of Rome, with its positional authority.
 Thus, nodding his approval.
 This change from Saturday to Sunday was later confirmed at a council of Bishops at the Council of Laodicea (363 A.D.) said; "Christians must not Judaize by resting on the Sabbath"...meaning Saturday.

-Normally I'd say to look to Christian Church Tradition as an equally binding/clarifying set of rules to answer many questions such as this...
-But this question of the Sabbath is an important one.
-It is not as easy as it may appear...
-According to Christian tradition, the Sabbath was given to Israel, not the church.
+Is the Seventh Day Adventist confused attempt to return/enslave Christians to the Old Testament law -- exactly against what the apostles of Christ taught the Church?
+According to Christian Apostolic (passed to Bishops by all the apostles) tradition, the Sabbath was given to Israel, not the church.
 The Sabbath is still Saturday, not Sunday, and has never been changed.
 Most Christians have always believed, the Sabbath is part of the Old Testament Law.
-Most Christians think are free from the bondage of the Law (Galatians 4:1-26; Romans 6:14).
+Most Christians think we are free from the bondage of the Law (Galatians 4:1-26; Romans 6:14).
 There is no record of any Sabbath keeping in Genesis, or between Adam and Moses.
 There is no record of Abraham, Isaac or Jacob keeping any Sabbath.
 The Sabbath came later, as a Covenant between God and the Jews!
 Most Christians believe Sabbath keeping is not required of the Christian—be it Saturday or Sunday, BUT with the caveat;

 Paul did say; We are to worship God